nuclio/nuclio/docs/reference/nuctl/nuctl.md

 ## Running platform

-Nuctl will automatically identify its running platform, whether it is Docker or Kubernetes.
+`nuctl` will automatically identify its running platform, whether it is Docker or Kubernetes.

-To ensure you run Nuctl against a specific platform, use `--platform kube` for Kubernetes or `--platform local` for docker
+To ensure you run `nuctl` against a specific platform, use `--platform kube` for Kubernetes or `--platform local` for docker

 ### Docker

-An example of function deployment using Nuctl against Docker can be found [here](/docs/setup/docker/getting-started-docker.md)
+An example of function deployment using `nuctl` against Docker can be found [here](/docs/setup/docker/getting-started-docker.md)

 ### Kubernetes

-When running in Kubernetes, Nuctl would require you running a registry on your Kubernetes cluster and access to a `kubeconfig`
+When running in Kubernetes, `nuctl` would require you running a registry on your Kubernetes cluster and access to a `kubeconfig`

-An example of function deployment using Nuctl against a Kubernetes cluster can be found [here](/docs/setup/k8s/getting-started-k8s.md#deploy-a-function-with-the-nuclio-cli-nuctl)
+An example of function deployment using `nuctl` against a Kubernetes cluster can be found [here](/docs/setup/k8s/getting-started-k8s.md#deploy-a-function-with-the-nuclio-cli-nuctl)